gchq/sleeper/docs/09-dev-guide.md

 external dependencies with TestContainers, tests network calls with WireMock, or uses the local file system.

 Unit tests should be in a class ending with Test, like MyFeatureTest.
 Integration tests should be in a class ending with IT, like MyFeatureIT.
+Classes named this way will be picked up by Maven's Surefire plugin for unit tests, and Failsafe for integration tests.
 System tests should follow the same naming as integration tests, but should be annotated with `@Tag("SystemTest")`.
+This means they will only be run as part of a specific system test setup.

 We avoid mocking wherever possible, and prefer to use test fakes, eg. implement an interface to a database with a wrapper around a HashMap.
 Use test helper methods to make tests as readable as possible, and as close as possible to a